AzimKrishna/AzimKrishna/README.md

 ### Glad to see you here!
-I'm a passionate developer who is fond of turning ideas into reality.
-Over the past few years, I've gained experience as a full-stack developer by working on projects and being able to make elegant front-end websites with immense features.
+I'm a passionate developer who thrives on turning ideas into reality and tackling real-world problems with innovative solutions.
+As a full-stack developer, I excel in both frontend and backend, creating scalable applications that are both functional and beautifully designed.

-I have intermediate knowledge about Webhosting and experience in efficient and effective email marketing.
-I'm also a cybersecurity security enthusiast constantly trying to learn more in this domain.
-Also, a proud cryptocurrency enthusiast who has been in the space since 2017.
+With knowledge of AWS and web hosting, along with experience in effective email marketing, I bring a comprehensive approach to development.
+I'm also a cybersecurity enthusiast, always eager to deepen my understanding, and have been an active cryptocurrency enthusiast since 2017.

 <br/>